Tech-at-DU/d3-tutorial/12-Interaction/readme.md

 The menu has an option for each of 5 years, and a value of each year is the index of that year's data in the data array.

+**Challenge:** I included 1901 to 1905 in the sample code above.
+Try generating menu options that include all years 1901 to 2017.
+Do this in code by generating the options with a loop or other method.

 A quick reminder as to how this will connect with the data.
-Remember our data looks like this:
+Remember the data looks like this:

 ```JS
 [